pkgxdev/pkgx/docs/run/anywhere/editors.md

 ## Extensions & Plugins

-We intend to create a `pkgx` extension where it makes sense.
-Automatically ensuring the tools, frameworks and libraries you need are available whatever you are working on.
+We intend to create `pkgx` extensions for programmable editors that support them.
+Thus tools will automatically be available whatever you are working on.